 In this regard, it is very notable that Dr. Gallo himself moved up the submission date for the papers by a full month, indicating clearly the accelerated timetable he had imposed on the laboratory.
 This event in and of itself committed the LTCB scientists to "IIIb" as the LTCB prototype, including its use in the LTCB HIV antibody blood test.
 Dr. Popovic told OSI that advancing the submission date of the papers meant his paper would have,

 "... to focus on HTLV-IIIb as a prototype instead of the RF isolate whose origin was more certain" (12/1/90 OSI interview; transcript p.
-8)
+8)and

 Under these circumstances, it clearly would have been unthinkable for Gallo et al. to suddenly announce a delay of a month or more while they attempted to scale up another isolate and re-run their blood test data with that isolate, whose origins were "more certain" than the isolate they originally had chosen.
 Heterogeneity of HIV had not been discovered at this time; thus, there was little reason to fear that the use of LAI would be found out.
 For this reason and because there was no more time, the LTCB scientists had no choice but LAI/"IIIb" for the LTCB blood test.